YukonWRB/AquaCache/README.md

 6. Write down what you did in the NEWS.md file.

-7. If you want to enforce a review of the code you worked or function you added before future changes take place, add relevant entries to the .github/CODEOWNERS file (see GitHub help pages for how to do this).
+7. If you want to enforce a review of the code you worked on or function you added before future changes take place, add relevant entries to the .github/CODEOWNERS file (see GitHub help pages for how to do this).

 8. Make a pull request.